Hashirnkhan24/airbnb-clone/README.md

 * `npm run build` (or `yarn build`): Builds the optimized production code.
 * `npm run lint` (or `yarn lint`): Runs code linting for potential issues.

-### Additional Notes

-Live Demo
-You can view a live demo of the application deployed on Vercel at: [link](https://airbnb-app.vercel.app/)

 Feel free to explore the codebase, customize features, and enhance this project further!